Development cooperation or humanitarian action? Differences, nexus and tensions

 These recommendations not only have value in isolation, but connect the need to address the needs of the affected population from peace, development and humanitarian action, with other elements that have been identified as key to humanitarian reform.
 Thus the Nexus is necessarily connected to localization, community participation and the need for better quality humanitarian financing.

-Many organizations have embraced the Nexus, at least in theory.
+Many organizations have aligned with the Nexus, at least in theory

 Since its publication, donors and humanitarian actors have adhered to these recommendations, including NGOs and UN agencies.
 For example, the IASC adopted the Nexus as a strategic priority from 2018 to 2020.
 All of this has resulted in a mountain of position papers, guides, guidance documents and even recognized frameworks for collaboration among actors, such as the Global Compact on Refugees, published in 2018 by the United Nations.
 This level of normative progress is impressive, given the complexity of the issue and the sheer diversity of actors involved.